 About Senator Collins

 First elected in 1996, Maine Senator Susan Collins is serving her third term in the United States Senate.
 Known for her work in facilitating bipartisan compromise, Senator Collins is a key leader in the U.S. Congress.

 Her record demonstrates significant legislative accomplishments in such critical areas as homeland security, national defense, disaster response, education, business development, and health care.
 Senator Collins' accomplishments range from the repeal of a $50 billion tax break for the tobacco industry to a major overhaul of our nation’s intelligence community to make us safer from terrorism.
 Along with former Senator Joe Lieberman, Senator Collins led the successful repeal of the discriminatory “Don’t Ask, Don’t Tell” law that prohibited gay and lesbian Americans from serving openly in the military.

 As the first freshman Senator ever to serve as Chairman of the Permanent Subcommittee on Investigations, Senator Collins directed investigations into waste and fraud in government and corporate malfeasance.
 One of those investigations uncovered $26 billion in Medicare fraud.
 Another represented the most comprehensive congressional investigation of the Enron scandal.

-After her re-election in 2002, Senator Collins became chairman of the Homeland Security Committee.
+After her re-election in 2002, Senator Collins became chairman of the Homeland Security and Governmental Affairs Committee.
 Her leadership, coupled with her work on the Armed Services Committee, earned her a national reputation for her policy expertise.
 In 2004, she coauthored the Collins-Lieberman Intelligence Reform and Terrorism Prevention Act to fight terrorism and other emerging security threats.
 The legislation also created the Privacy and Civil Liberties Board to ensure privacy and civil liberties concerns are being protected.
 In 2007, she secured passage of legislation to better protect our nation’s seaports and chemical facilities, as well as to rebuild our nation’s emergency preparedness.